davidbragg/pewpewpew/experiments/notes.md

     love.graphics.draw(background, 0, 0)
 end
 ```
-Threw together a quick image in Krita (wrap around mode is teh business).
+Threw together a quick image in Krita (wrap around mode is the business).
 Giving that a shot to see if it loads appropriately.
 And it does.
 Super.

 Let's get that `y` co-ordinate doing something.